paxdotdev/pax/lab-journal-ss.md

 Something to think about: What is the expected behaviour if two slots reference the same ExpandedNode? (ie slot(0) exists twice in a component).
 Long term it might be nice to allow a component to for example be rendered twice with the same underlying ExpandedNode.
 What would this require?
-Or maybe just dissallow this.
+Or maybe just disallow this.

 ### Slot children and shadow trees,